 GSAS Matriculation Day, Thursday, August 21, 2014

 The highlight of Orientation week is the Matriculation Day.
-At the Matriculation Ceremony at Sprague Hall, President Peter Salovey and GSAS Dean Tom Pollard officially welcome graduate students to the University.
+At the Matriculation Ceremony at Sprague Hall, President Peter Salovey and GSAS Dean Lynn Cooley officially welcome graduate students to the University.
 The Ceremony is followed by a reception hosted by the President and a picnic lunch in the tent in the HGS courtyard.

 Spouses, partners, children and parents are welcome to attend through lunchtime.
 After lunch, informational sessions required for New Students are held.

 At left: The Matriculation Ceremony in Sprague Hall.
 At right; Reception and picnic in the HGS courtyard.